 How Do the Types With Automated Controls Work?

 Of course, if they operated at higher levels all winter, energy would be wasted.
-No need for them to throw maximum heat until it is both cold and wet outside -- that is, until the conditions are right for the arrival of their arch rival, the snow.
+There is no need for them to throw maximum heat until it is both cold and wet outside, until the conditions are right for the arrival of their arch rival, the snow.

 What Driveway Types Permit Installation of Snow-Melting Systems?